Assets declaration: Why court struck out charge against Ekweremadu - Vanguard News

 In a ruling, trial Justice Nyako declined the prosecution’s request, stressing that the office of the AGF ought to know what to do if it indeed wanted to retrieve the case-file from the former lawyer that handled the matter.

-“As it is today, you don’t know the case against the defendant since you don’t have the file.
-I am going to strike out the case when you are ready you can come back.
+The judge said: “As it is today, you don’t know the case against the defendant since you don’t have the file.
+I am going to strike out the case, when you are ready you can come back.

 “The case is hereby struck out for want of diligent prosecution.
-The prosecution is allowed to come back whenever they are ready to proceed with the case”, the Judge ruled.
+The prosecution is allowed to come back whenever they are ready to proceed with the case.”

 Ekweremadu who was in court and mounted the dock when the matter was called, had earlier challenged the powers of the high to hear the matter and to grant interim ownership of his 22 attached properties to the Federal Government.